ornelladotcom/resume-website-workshop/workshop/3-add-style.md

 ## Adding style to a page

-Let's start by adding style to the page.
-We'll set a couple of properties for the `body` tag to change the font and size.
+Let's start by creating a CSS file to hold our code, so we can add style to the page.
+Then, we'll set a couple of properties for the `body` tag to change the font and size.

-1. Return to Visual Studio Code
+1. Hover over the name of your repository, **resume**, in the Explorer pane on the left-hand side of your screen, then select the **File with +** icon.
+Name the file **style.css**.
 1. Inside **style.css**, add the following CSS to choose the font and size

     ```css